zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

     </listener>
     ```

-3. Add security settings to your sevice configuration.
+3. Adding security settings to your sevice configuration.

     **Note:** Before you add security to your service configuration, first follow instructions at [Generating certificate for a new service on localhost](https://github.com/zowe/api-layer/tree/master/keystore#generating-certificate-for-a-new-service-on-localhost).
     All API services require a certificate that is trusted by API Mediation Layer in order to register with it.